-Figure S 2: Four different resilience metrics.
+Figure S 2: Four different realized resilience metrics.
 Resilience is calculated for the same data as either (a) the slope of a weighted regression over log-transformed time (as reported in Hillebrand & Kunze 2020), (b) the slope of a regression over log-transformed time, (c) the slope of a regression over time, and (d) the maximum slope between two successive time points.

 Conceptual illustration: Influence of carrying capacity on stability